-From Zero to Hero: Cool (Free) Resources to Make Your Online Lessons Amazing
+From Zero To Hero: Cool (Free) Resources To Make Your Online Lessons Amazing

 Join a global community of over 200,000 TEFL teachers working throughout the world!
 Enrol me!

-For lesson plans:
+Online resources for lesson plans:

 Linguahouse has an awesome range of lesson plans.
 They are on a range of topics and for different ages and levels of learner, and they include videos, audios and worksheets – everything you need for your lessons.
 They have paid subscription plans but they also have a bunch of free lessons.

-For classroom tools:
+Online resources for classroom tools:

-This is a platform which allows you to create videos which you can share online.
+This is a platform which allows you to create videos to share online.
 For the online classroom, you can record videos – with audio, images and video – and send them to your students for homework to create a flipped classroom, or you can record yourself giving feedback on an assignment.
 The best thing is, once you’ve created a video, you’ll have it forever.
 This is a subscription service but there is a free option.

 This site allows you to create your own comic or download ready-made comics for use in the classroom.
 You can even ask your students to create their own.
-There are also handy lesson plan ideas for how to use the comics you make.
+There are handy lesson plan ideas for how to use the comics you make.

 You might be familiar with the British Council sites for their CPD articles, reference articles and lesson plans, but the Kids site also has a range of games, songs, videos and activities for Young Learners.
 Great to use for a two-minute brain break or as an introduction to a lesson.